Superjomn/superjomn.github.io/content/posts/reduce-cuda.md

 }
 ```

-It can achieve a throughput of 121.777 GB/s, which is the best on the same setting.
+Remarkably, this kernel achieves a throughput of 121.777 GB/s under the same conditions.

 ## Benchmark {#benchmark}

+The benchmark results illustrate the performance of different CUDA optimization strategies under varying conditions.

 {{< figure src="/ox-hugo/2024-04-06_16-47-39_screenshot.png" >}}

-Note that, in different \\(n\\), the optimum kernel might be different.
+Note that the optimal kernel configuration may vary depending on the size of the input data(\\(n\\)).

 ## Reference {#reference}